Introduction to Programming

 Let’s start to turn coffee into code

-Introduction to Programming is a three-day module that lays the foundation for beginners to learn how to convert simple concepts into workable code.
+Introduction to Programming is a one-day module that lays the foundation for beginners to learn how to convert simple concepts into workable code.
 Participants are introduced to the inner workings of a computer and how algorithms work.
 They will then use flowcharts to break problems down into logical steps.
 Finally, they will combine these concepts together to write simple Python code.
 Programming is one of the most demanded skills in the job market of today and yet not many in our workforce would self-identify as competent programmers.

 - Ability to understand how computers work and how to instruct computers

 - Learn how to draw flowcharts and write Pseudocodes

 - Design and implement solutions by writing Python/R programs

 Associate Enterprise Data Analyst (AEDA)